-Term Definition , , Arizona's online application and determination system for AHCCCS Medical Assistance eligibility.
+Term Definition Health-e-Arizona Plus (HEAplus) Arizona's online application and determination system for AHCCCS Medical Assistance eligibility.
 Renewal A review of financial and non-financial eligibility factors.
-A person appointed by the applicant to act on his or her behalf in the application process
+Representative A person appointed by the applicant to act on his or her behalf in the application process